les1208/lab-02/README.md

 - Add the ability for the user to sort the images by either title or by number of horns.
 - Sort the images by one of the properties on page load.
 This should also apply to the second page of images.

+Number and name of feature: Feat 3 Style the application

+Estimate of time needed to complete: 4 hours

+Start time: 1830
+Finish time: 2000
+Actual time needed to complete: 2 1/2